The Lego Batman Movie: Casting

 In July 2015, Arnett's Arrested Development co-star Michael Cera was cast to voice Robin.
-In August 2015, Zach Galifianakis entered final negotiations to voice the Joker.
+In August 2015, Zach Galifianakis entered final negotiations to voice the Joker, with his role being confirmed shortly afterwards.
 In October 2015, Rosario Dawson was cast to voice Barbara Gordon, the daughter of police commissioner James Gordon who later becomes the crime-fighting heroine Batgirl.
 The following month, Ralph Fiennes was cast as Alfred Pennyworth, Bruce Wayne's butler.
 Initial reports indicated that Mariah Carey was playing Commissioner Gordon.
 However, she was actually cast as Mayor McCaskill.

 Animation

-Animation was done by Animal Logic, Autodesk Maya and Softimage was used to animate the movie.
+Animation was done by Animal Logic, Autodesk Maya and Softimage was used to animate the film.
 Lego Digital Designer was used for LEGO model design.

 Batman and pop culture references

 As part of its production, the film was designed to make numerous references to previous Batman media.
-In two distinct scenes where Barbara Gordon depicts Batman's long history of services for the police and Alfred quotes Batman's previous films (as previous moments of emotional crisis), they mention: the 1940s Batman serials, the films Batman (1966), Batman (1989), Batman Returns (1992), Batman Forever (1995), Batman & Robin (1997), Batman Begins (2005), The Dark Knight (2008), The Dark Knight Rises (2012), Batman v Superman: Dawn of Justice (2016) and Suicide Squad (2016); the television shows Batman (1960s), Batman: The Animated Series (1990s), Batman Beyond (2000s) and The Batman (2000s); and the comics Detective Comics#27 (Batman's introductory story), The Dark Knight Returns (1986) and Gotham by Gaslight (1989).
+In two distinct scenes where Barbara Gordon depicts Batman's long history of services for the police and Alfred quotes Batman's previous films (as previous moments of emotional crisis), they mention: the 1940s Batman serials, the films Batman (1966), Batman (1989), Batman Returns (1992), Batman Forever (1995), Batman & Robin (1997), Batman Begins (2005), The Dark Knight (2008), The Dark Knight Rises (2012), Batman v Superman: Dawn of Justice (2016) and Suicide Squad (2016); the television shows Batman (1960s), Batman: The Animated Series (1990s), Batman Beyond (2000s) and The Batman (2000s); and the comics Detective Comics #27 (Batman's introductory story), The Dark Knight Returns (1986) and Gotham by Gaslight (1989).
 Other references include previous costumes worn by Batman and Robin and the various Batmobiles used.
 In most cases, their appearances in the film are done in a Lego style, with the exception being footage from a live-action shot of Adam West's depiction of Batman in the 1960s Batman series and a picture of Batman's suit from Batman & Robin.
 Climactic events from past Batman films involving the Joker have been mentioned, including "that time with the parade and the Prince music" (1989's Batman) and "the two boats" (The Dark Knight).